 “I am grateful for our digital government team.
 It is their passion, drive, and vision that keep Utah at the forefront of technology development in the public sector, and that has kept Utah as a technology leader year after year,” said Governor Herbert.
-“Most importantly, our Department of Technology Services keeps a razor-sharp focus on using technology to better connect our citizens with state government.
+“Most importantly, our Division of Technology Services keeps a razor-sharp focus on using technology to better connect our citizens with state government.
 That dedication makes a difference in the lives of every-day Utahns.”

 NASCIO created the Technology Champion Award in 2003 to recognize outstanding individual contributions to the field of information technology in the public sector.
 Recipients further NASCIO’s vision of a government in which the public is fully served through the efficient and effective use of technology policy.

 Learn more about the NASCIO Technology Champion award and prior recipients at www.nascio.org/awards/ntc.